Teen in La Loche, Saskatchewan killing was shot 11 times

-A sentencing hearing for a teenager convicted in a deadly shooting at a school and a home in northern Saskatchewan has heard that one of the victims was shot 11 times.
+A sentencing hearing for a teenager convicted in a deadly shooting at a school and a home in northern Saskatchewan has been told that one of the victims was shot 11 times.

 Dayne Fontaine, who was 17, was killed along with his younger brother at a house in La Loche in January 2016.